suzpiver/ECommerceWebsite-FullStack/APIDOC.md

 **Error Handling:**
 - Possible 400 (invalid request) errors (all plain text):
-  - If either a username or password is not given, returns error with message: `Please enter a valid username and password`
+  - If either a username or password is not given, returns error with message: `Please enter a valid username and password.`
-  - If passed an invalid username or password combination, returns error with message: `The username or password is incorrect`
+  - If passed an invalid username or password combination, returns error with message: `Username/password is incorrect.`
 - Possible 500 errors (all plain text):
-  - If something else goes wrong on the server, returns an error with the message: `Uh oh.
-Something went wrong.
-Please try again later.`
+  - If something else goes wrong on the server, returns an error with the message: `Something went wrong on the server.`

 ## Endpoint 3: Returns the user's account information and transaction history
-**Request Format:** /user/:username/:password
+**Request Format:** /user/history with POST parameters of `username` and `password`

-**Request Type:** GET
+**Request Type:** POST

 **Returned Data Format**: JSON

 **Description:** given a valid username and password, a JSON is returned containing the users information including their email and all transaction history details.

-**Example Request:** /user/suzpiver/sh0pp1ng!
+**Example Request:** /user/history with POST parameters of `username=suzpiver` and `password=sh0pp1ng!`

 **Example Response:**
 ```json